Our vision is a resilient regional food system.

-The Greater Cincinnati Regional Food Policy Council is a cross-sector collaboration of organizations and individuals, community influencers, and decision makers.
+The Greater Cincinnati Regional Food Policy Council is a cross-sector collaboration of organizations and individuals, driving impact through advocacy and coordinated action.

 How We Work

 Convene: Bring together stakeholders from all segments and geographies of the region’s food system to leverage collaborative partnerships for food system impacts.